RoaTheDev/product_analytic_tool_winform/README.md

 ├── Config/
 │   └── LoggerConfig.cs         # Serilog Config
 │   └── ConfigLoader.cs         # Load Configuration
-├── logs/                       # It will create this folder if not exist │   └── errors{the time it was created}.cs  # if there an error it will create this file │
+├── logs/                       # It will create this folder if not exist along with the errors.txt │
+│
-├── Services/                   # Business logic
+├── Services/                   # Business logic layer
 │   └── SalesService.cs
 ├── Repo/                       # Data access layer
 │   └── SaleRepo.cs